korniychuk/angular-autofocus-fix/README.md

 ## Configuration

-There are three ways to change the `AutofocusFixDirective`:
+There are four ways to configure the `AutofocusFixDirective`:

 **1. Specify attribute-options for specific HTML Element**
    ```html